somramnani/Express-Handlebars-Starter-Template/README.md

 # Express Handlebars Starter Template
-A starter template that uses express and handlebars
+A starter template that uses express and handlebars.

 ## Technology/Frameworks
 - Express